There are a number of habits worth forming, especially when it comes to money and finances.

 - Read voraciously

 With the broad selection and range of online publications, books and blogs covering the topic of financial planning, there is simply no excuse not to educate yourself – constantly.
-South African financial journalist, Maya on Money, runs an excellent blog.
-Personal Finance, Fin24, Business Live and MoneyWeb publish regular articles from industry thought leaders covering an array of financial planning topics.
-Authors such as Bruce Cameron, Robert Kiyosaki, Jean Chat sky, David Bach and Kirstin Wong have published excellent books on the topic of personal financial planning, all of which can be purchased online.
+Financial journalist, Maya on Money, runs an excellent blog.
+Moneyweb and other business and investment news sites publish regular articles from industry thought leaders covering an array of financial planning topics.
+Authors such as Bruce Cameron, Robert Kiyosaki, Jean Chatzky, David Bach and Kirstin Wong have published excellent books on the topic of personal financial planning, all of which can be purchased online.
 Make it a habit to read at least one financial planning article daily, and at least one personal financial planning book per year.

 - Say ‘no’ to your children